THE FUTURE COLLECTIVE

 September 2025

-Findings of the Catalyst-funded study, Sonoma Valley Housing Affordability Roadmap, to be published in early 2024, on how to produce and preserve affordable housing, and protect people at risk of homelessness in Sonoma Valley, co-hosted by Sonoma Valley Collaborative
+Findings of the Catalyst-funded study, Sonoma Valley Housing Affordability Roadmap, to be published in September 2025 by Sonoma Valley Collaborative, on how to produce and preserve affordable infill homes, and protect precariously housed residents in Sonoma Valley.

 October, 2025